Graduate Student Profile

 - Develop and refine professional skills of value to museums, such as leadership, self-management, interpersonal communication and strategic analysis.

-To learn more about this exciting program contact Graduate and Adult Enrollment at 888.877.7900 or email us at email@example.com.
+To learn more about this exciting program contact Graduate Admission at 888.877.7900 or email us at email@example.com.
 We can provide you with detailed information about the course of study, our campus in Florence, and career opportunities.
 Visit our Florence photo tour page to see images of the city, classrooms, and housing facilities or watch a short video featuring interviews with faculty and students.